mazwat/mazwat.github.io/cybernetics-lm.md

 ## An Introduction to Cybernetics

 I will be providing full documentation for this lecture throughout the week.
-In the meantime please refer to my slide notes **here**
+In the meantime please refer to my slide notes **[here](documents/states-slide-notes.pdf)**  if you want an overview of the lecture.

+I have also provided links to repos and t
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTAxMzQ1OTUzNCwtOTQ0ODc1MDIwXX0=
+eyJoaXN0b3J5IjpbLTQyMTM2Nzg1NSwxMDEzNDU5NTM0LC05ND
+Q4NzUwMjBdfQ==
 -->